Article

 • Cybersecurity – anticipating and detecting breaches

-Tech giants such as Microsoft, Alphabet and Amazon are already pioneering and harnessing AI.
+Big tech companies investing in AI such as Microsoft, Alphabet and Amazon are already pioneering and harnessing the technology.
 Narrowly defined AI, the ability to search and write in response to queries, will probably continue to be mainly developed by existing tech leaders.
-There is also an ecosystem of hardware providers, such as chip developers, as well as companies providing software and other essentials for the AI ecosystem that could benefit.
+There is also an ecosystem of hardware providers, such as chip developers, as well as companies providing software and other essentials for the AI ecosystem that could continue to benefit.

-Investing in a single AI-related stock is risky, but there are ways to spread an investment over a number of companies, sectors and geographies so you aren’t dependent on the fortunes of one firm.
+Investing in individual stocks related to AI is risky, but there are ways to spread an investment across a number of companies, sectors and geographies so you aren’t dependent on the fortunes of one firm.

 As well as broader technology funds with exposure to mainly larger companies, there are a handful of ETFs (exchange traded funds) investing in leading AI companies including those from WisdomTree and Legal & General, which take a passive approach of investing in a range of businesses with exposure to the theme.
-Each tracks a custom index, and top-ten holdings common to both are advanced chip maker Nvidia and gene-sequencing specialist Illumina.
+Each tracks a custom index, and top ten holdings common to both are Nvidia, Nebius Group, Advanced Micro Devices and Taiwan Semiconductor.

-There are also actively managed options such as Sanlam Global Artificial Intelligence Fund, which takes a more concentrated approach to targeting companies exposed to and harnessing AI that can increase risk.
-All of these products can be accessed via an ISA, SIPP or investment account with Charles Stanley Direct.
+There are also actively managed fund options such as Landseer Global Artificial Intelligence Fund, which takes a more concentrated approach to targeting companies exposed to and harnessing AI that can increase risk.
+All these products can be accessed via an ISA, SIPP or investment account with Charles Stanley Direct.

 Risks of Artificial Intelligence investment

-A word of warning, this is a narrow, niche area of investing and we would expect funds specialising in it to experience more volatility (greater ups and downs) than a typical fund.
+A word of warning, this is a narrow, niche area of investing and we would expect funds specialising in investment in AI to experience more volatility (greater ups and downs) than a typical fund.
 The high growth potential, and risk, of many of the companies in the area could result in their share prices being more exposed to changing investor sentiment.

 There are also the broader issues to consider of ethics and regulation.
 It is unclear, for instance, the extent to which governments might seek to slow down the pace at which AI is deployed as there may be considerable and rapid changes that affect the nature of employment.
 This could ultimately affect industry trends and investment returns.